1300 748 137

 Compressor dehumidifiers are typically less expensive than desiccant dehumidifiers, both to purchase and to run.
 If you live in warmer climates, they can also be more effective.
 They can be used in small to large spaces and can remove large volumes of water vapor from the air.

-However, they are not as effective in cold temperatures, if used in winter you generally will need to heat the space when running the machine.
+However, they are not as effective in colder temperatures below 20C°, so if used in winter you will generally need to heat the space when running the machine.

 Pros and Cons of a compressor dehumidifier